Back to BlogCompliance

 Types of NABH Accreditation

-NABH offers different programs based on facility type and size:
+NABH offers different programs based on facility type and size.
+For a detailed comparison, read our guide on NABH Entry Level vs Full Accreditation.

 • SHCO (Small Healthcare Organizations): For clinics and nursing homes under 50 beds